-A building or land shall be used only for the following purposesprincipal uses and structures.
+A building or land shall be used only for the following purposes.
 Detailed limitations and standards for these uses may be found in Article III, Section 1.

-- 1. Adaptive reuse of historic structures for a permitted principal use - 1.2.
-Agriculture including horticultural, hydroponics or general farming, orchards, groves, or nurseries for growing or propagation of plants, trees, and shrubs. - 2.3.
-Camp, day or boarding, private or commercial, but not recreational vehicle or migrant labor camps. - 3.4.
-Detached single family dwellings. - 4.5.
-Erosion and flood control structures. - 5.6.
-Greenhouses, wholesale or retail, provided structures are 200 feet from all property lines and are adequately landscaped. - 6.7.
-Public and private forests, wildlife reservations and similar conservation projects. - 7.8.
-Public and private parks and playgrounds for the purpose of conserving and enjoying the natural resources - 8.9.
-Stable, private - 9.10.
-Stable, public - 10.11.
+- 1. Agriculture including horticultural, hydroponics or general farming, orchards, groves, or nurseries for growing or propagation of plants, trees, and shrubs. - 2.
+Camp, day or boarding, private or commercial, but not recreational vehicle or migrant labor camps. - 3.
+Detached single family dwellings. - 4.
+Erosion and flood control structures. - 5.
+Greenhouses, wholesale or retail, provided structures are 200 feet from all property lines and are adequately landscaped. - 6.
+Public and private forests, wildlife reservations and similar conservation projects. - 7.
+Public and private parks and playgrounds for the purpose of conserving and enjoying the natural resources - 8.
+Stable, private - 9.
+Stable, public - 10.
 Mobile homes existing and in use as of January 16, 1996